Greetings from the Superintendent

 Conroe Independent School District

 Dr. Don Stockton was appointed Superintendent of Schools in August of 2003.
-Prior to being named Superintendent, he served as Interim Superintendent, Assistant Superintendent, Principal, Assistant Principal, Teacher, and Coach.
-Dr. Stockton has 29 years of experience in education, serving 27 of those years in Conroe ISD.
+Prior being named Superintendent, he served as Interim Superintendent, Assistant Superintendent, Principal, Assistant Principal, Teacher, and Coach.
+Dr. Stockton has 32 years of experience in education, serving 30 of those years in Conroe ISD.

 While in CISD, Dr. Stockton has served as principal of The Woodlands High School, McCullough Junior High School, and Knox Junior High School; and he was assistant principal at Oak Ridge High School, McCullough Junior High School, and Knox Junior High School.
 Prior to administration, he taught math and coached at both Conroe High School and Travis Junior High School.
 Dr. Stockton began his career in education as a math teacher in Lafayette, Indiana.

-In addition to his District responsibilities as Superintendent, he volunteers on numerous educational and civic boards and committees, including Junior Achievement Board of Southeast Texas, Conroe/Lake Conroe Area Chamber of Commerce, The Woodlands South County Chamber of Commerce, The Greater Conroe Economic Development Council, the Education for Tomorrow Alliance, Montgomery County Food Bank, Montgomery County Public Health District Board, Assistance League of Montgomery County Advisory Board, The Woodlands Rotary, and Montgomery County United Way.
+In addition to his District responsibilities as Superintendent, he volunteers on numerous educational and civic boards and committees, including Junior Achievement Board of Southeast Texas, Conroe/Lake Conroe Chamber of Commerce, The Woodlands Area Chamber of Commerce, The Greater Conroe Economic Development Council, the Education for Tomorrow Alliance, Montgomery County Food Bank, Montgomery County Public Health District Board, Assistance League of Montgomery County Advisory Board, The Woodlands Rotary, Montgomery County United Way, and Junior League of The Woodlands Community Advisory Board.

-During his tenure, Conroe ISD has received a Gold Leadership Circle Award by the Texas Comptroller of Public Accounts three years in a row for financial transparency, the Texas Honors Circle District Award for receiving a five-star rating from the Financial Allocation Study for Texas (FAST) for having high academic standards with spending efficiency three years in a row, and a 1-1 rating from Education Resource Group for Academic and Financial Performance four years in a row.
+During his tenure, Conroe ISD received a Gold Leadership Circle Award by the Texas Comptroller of Public Accounts five years in a row for financial transparency, the new Platinum Leadership Circle Award in its first year of existence, the Texas Honors Circle District Award for receiving a five-star rating from the Financial Allocation Study for Texas (FAST) for having high academic standards with spending efficiency five years in a row, and a 1-1 rating from Education Resource Group for Academic and Financial Performance five years in a row.
 In 2010, Dr. Stockton was featured on the FAST website for smart practices to raise the District completion rate.
 Under his leadership, Conroe ISD is the largest school district to ever receive an “Exemplary” Texas Education Agency (TEA) rating (2010).

 Dr. Stockton received his bachelor’s and master’s degrees from Purdue University.
 He obtained his Mid-Management Certification from Sam Houston State University and his Doctorate of Education in Administration from Texas A&M University.
 He and his wife, Kara, who is a teacher at McCullough Junior High School, have a daughter, Brooke, who is a Conroe ISD and Texas A & M University graduate.
 He and Kara are members at West Conroe Baptist Church.